talhahasanzia/mvp-samples/MVP_Practice02/Readme.md

 - Each feature or package has its dependencies (modules) defined in a dagger2 way.
 - This is by convention and by no means is hard and fast rule to follow.
 - "root" generally means Application level package.
+- Presenter is a mediator between View and Model.